Building a $0.50/Month AI-Powered Market Intelligence Platform on AWS

 - Interactive web interface

-- $0.50/month (scales to 100 users at this cost)
+- $0.50/month for 100 users

 Tech Stack Summary